- Class Meets

 In your academic and future careers the ability to write and communicate in a clear, concise, and professional manner is a necessary skill.
 You can only improve with practice, and I seek to give you a lot of practice this semester.
 Please realize that anything submitted to me at any time must be free of any grammatical, formatting, or referencing errors.
 Submitting a well-written assignment tells me you care about the content and the way you present yourself.
 Submitting anything (exam, lab write-up, etc.) that is poorly written simply cannot earn a high grade for that assignment.
 If you have any questions at all about what constitutes a well-written assignment, please do not hesitate to seek out help or advice from me, other faculty, the Multi-Literacy Center in Broome Library, or the Elements of Technical Writing book.
 Please also see the Getting Help with Your Writing section.

 The default format for submitting materials for this class is online submission of data and assignments through blackboard (CI Learn).
 It is important to label your files correctly so that when they are downloaded for grading, you get the credit you deserve.
 All submitted files will be labeled as follows: [Last Name]_[Assignment_Title].
 For example: Yourname_DiversityLab.xlsx.
 Only .doc or .docx, or .xls or .xlsx formatted files will be accepted for such submissions.

 With some of our labs, I will pool your individual data with the rest of the class and then distribute the aggregate class data to everyone for the lab write-up.
 In such cases, it is critical that you upload data by the stated deadline so that the class can proceed with the analysis.

 The purpose of having deadlines for assignments is so that your progress and understanding of the lecture and lab material can be assessed, your time and effort is managed well throughout the semester and assignments don’t pile up towards the end of semester.
-Late work will be assessed a 10% per day penalty.
+Late work will not be accepted.